MicrosoftDocs/azure-dev-docs/articles/javascript/get-started-app-chat-template.md

 # Get started with the enterprise chat app template for JavaScript

-Deploy and use an chat app to get answers about rental properties with JavaScript.
+Deploy and use a chat app to get answers about rental properties with JavaScript.
 The rental properties chat app is seeded with data from markdown files (*.md) including a privacy policy, terms of service, and support.

 > [!div class="nextstepaction"]
 > [Begin now](#open-development-environment)

 By following the instructions in this article, you will:

-- Deploy an chat app to Azure.
+- Deploy a chat app to Azure.
-- Get answers about employee benefits.
+- Get answers about rental properties website information.
 - Change settings to change behavior of responses.

 Once you complete this article, you can start modifying the new project with your custom code and data.

-This article is part of a collection of articles that show you how to build an chat app using Azure Cognitive Search and OpenAI.
+This article is part of a collection of articles that show you how to build a chat app using Azure Cognitive Search and OpenAI.
 Other articles in the collection include:

 * [.Net](/azure/developer/dotnet/get-started-app-chat-template)
 * [Java](../java/quickstarts/get-started-app-chat-template.md)